edibblepdx/booklist/README.md

 - __HTML and CSS__; _Jon Duckett_
   > MDN Web Docs tends to be a better reference, but this book can provide helpful visuals, although a bit dated.
 - __Engineering Software Products__; _Ian Sommerville_
+  > Introduction to different software architectures and Agile methodologies.

 ## Partially Read
 - :star: __Physically Based Rendering: From Theory to Implementation, Fourth Edition__; _Matt Pharr, Wenzel Jakob, Greg Humphreys_